kiavash-at-home/cost-of-dialup-Win9x/README.md

-# cost-of-dialup-Win9x
+# cost-of-dialup-Win9x - April 1997
-This program read modem log that created with Win9x and calculate price of tel.
+This program reads modem log that created with Win9x and calculate price of tel.